 The TDM section is involved with events and projects designed to increase walking, cycling, carpooling, telecommuting and public transit.
 Many of the programs listed here are a joint effort of the City of Peterborough, Peterborough Green-Up and the Peterborough County/City Health Unit.
 Refer to Peterborough Moves for more detailed program information for Shifting Gears, Active and Safe Routes to School, cycling courses and other local sustainable transportation initiatives.

 Active and Safe Routes to School is a partnership of the City, Peterborough County/City Health Unit, Peterborough Green-Up, Student Transportation Services of Central Ontario, Kawartha Pine Ridge District School Board and the Peterborough Lakefield Community Police.
 The group is working to reduce vehicle congestion in the vicinity of schools and to promote walking and cycling to school.
 Resources are available for schools and parents.
-Projects in the 2014-15 school year include: International Walk to School Day, Grade 8 Transit Quest (free bus pass during March Break), Car Free School Days program at elementary schools, School Travel Maps and Shifting Gears.
+Projects in the 2016-17 school year include: International Walk to School Day, Grade 8 Transit Quest (free bus pass during March Break), Car Free Wednesdays program at elementary schools and Shifting Gears for High Schools.

-Check out the sustainable transportation website, www.peterboroughmoves.com for events, maps and other information on walking, cycling, carpooling, efficient driving and vehicle idling.
+Peterborough Moves provides details about sustainable transportation events, maps and other information on walking, cycling, carpooling, efficient driving and vehicle idling.

 Cycling and Transit Maps: Helping You Get Where You Need to Go!